sherlock-audit/2022-11-sense-judging/README.md

         return previewedLPBal.mulDivDown(totalSupply, _space.balanceOf(address(this)));
     }

+**jacksanford1**

+Bringing in a comment from the protocol team:

+> We agreed with ak1's comment on this one and, while in theory valid, considered it a prohibitively expensive attack.

+Categorizing it as acknowledged.

-# Issue M-4: Math rounding in AutoRoller.sol is not ERC4626-complicant: previewWithdraw should round up.
+# Issue M-3: Math rounding in AutoRoller.sol is not ERC4626-complicant: previewWithdraw should round up.

 Source: https://github.com/sherlock-audit/2022-11-sense-judging/issues/30